BloodTrace843/Python/lime_survey_6.6.4_rce/README.md

-# LimeSurvey 6.6.4 Reverse Shell Plugin Exploit
+# LimeSurvey 6.6.4 Reverse Shell Plugin Exploit (Authenticated)

 This Python script exploits a file upload vulnerability in **LimeSurvey 6.6.4** by uploading a malicious plugin containing a PHP reverse shell payload.
-It automates the following steps:
+It requires valid **admin credentials** to authenticate and perform the attack.
+The script automates the following steps:

 - Logs into the LimeSurvey admin dashboard using provided credentials and handles CSRF tokens.
 - Generates a malicious plugin ZIP archive with a reverse shell PHP script configured with your IP and port.